 Disciplining our kids effectively can be exhausting at times.
 We want to impart our values to our kids, but we sometimes fail due to sheer overwhelm or fatigue.
-Here are some of my best mom sayings to memorize to make your life with kids easier, and why they work.
+Here are some of my best mom sayings to memorize to make your life with kids easier.
+I also explain why they work so well.
+Read on…

 “If you can’t be nice, be quiet”